gsobala/PSX-XTouchMini/README.md

 1. Install Vjoy from https://github.com/shauleiz/vJoy

+1. You may need the X-Touch Mini editor from Behringer if not already installed: find it in "Product Library -> Software" at https://www.behringer.com/product.html?modelCode=P0B3M

 # Customisation

 Out of the box the script will identify a single X-Touch Mini attached as a sole vjoy stick, and will connect it to PSX running on the same machine.
 A PDF is included of the default mappings.
 To change the mappings or to add any additional USB hardware you need to get into the code.

+- Initialise the X-Touch Mini using layerA.bin and layerB.bin and the X-Touch Mini editor.
+Load Layer A and apply to the X-Touch, then repeat for Layer B. Then close the editor - it cannot run simultaneously with FreePie.
 - Customise to your liking the accompanying FreePie script for the X-Touch Mini `xmini2vjoy_multi.py` written by Josep Zambrano and amended by trijet_arno.
 The FreePie script converts each button press and rotary movement on the X-Touch Mini to a button press on the vjoy virtual joystick.